-- Benefits: The overall benefits of the proposed project, if funded, to underserved communities; and - How diversity, equity, and inclusion objectives will be incorporated in the project.
+- Equity Impacts: the impacts of the proposed project on underserved communities, including social and environmental impacts. - Benefits: The overall benefits of the proposed project, if funded, to underserved communities; and - How diversity, equity, and inclusion objectives will be incorporated in the project. - That status quo of major objectives in the absence of a funding selection - An explanation of how the DEIP is interconnected with the technical objectives of the project.